ovh/docs/pages/web/hosting/ftp_save_and_backup/guide.en-ca.md

 First of all, decide which software or interface you would like to use in order to connect to your storage space backup.
 If you have already decided on one, you can move straight to step 2.
 Otherwise, we recommend using one of the following three solutions:

 - **Using FileZilla software.** You will need to download the software in advance, from the publisher’s website.
-You can learn how to use it by reading our guide on [Using FileZilla](https://docs.ovh.com/gb/en/hosting/web_hosting_filezilla_user_guide/){.external}.
+You can learn how to use it by reading our guide on [Using FileZilla](../web_hosting_filezilla_user_guide/)}.
 Please note that our guides cannot be used as a substitute for the publisher’s official documentation.

 - **Using Cyberduck software.** You will need to download the software in advance, from the publisher’s website.
-You can learn how to use it by reading our guide on [Using Cyberduck](https://docs.ovh.com/gb/en/hosting/web_hosting_cyberduck_user_guide_on_mac/){.external}.
+You can learn how to use it by reading our guide on [Using Cyberduck](../web_hosting_cyberduck_user_guide_on_mac/).
 Please note that our guides cannot be used as a substitute for the publisher’s official documentation.

-- **Using the FTP Explorer interface.** To use this method, you will need to log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- **Using the FTP Explorer interface.** To use this method, you will need to log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager).
 Once you have logged in, click `Web hosting`{.action} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
 Go to the `FTP - SSH`{.action} tab, and click `FTP Explorer`{.action}.

 Once you are ready to start making changes, continue to the next step.